When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 Letting contest entrants nominate individuals they think deserve to win your boutique giveaway can help you spread the word faster.

 For example, if you have a beauty store, run a contest asking customers to post a selfie on Instagram wearing their favorite lipstick shade to win a $100 gift card.
-You could incentivize entrants to nominate friends who might be likely to enter the contest by adding a bonus prize (an extra $25) if you tag two friends in your post.
+If you tag two friends in your post, you could incentivize entrants to nominate friends who might be likely to enter the contest by adding a bonus prize (an extra $25).

 14. Photo contest